Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Nested routes provide a way to organize and structure complex React applications by breaking them down into smaller, manageable components.
 This approach enhances modularity and maintainability.

 **#100DaysOfCode #ReactJS #ReactRouter #WebDevelopment**

+#100DaysOfCode Log - Day 100

+[Date: DD.MM.YYYY]

+Today's Progress:
+- Explored dynamic rendering and conditional rendering in React.
+- Utilized React Router to navigate through different pages and components.
+- Successfully completed the Meta Front-End Certificate halfway, mastering HTML, CSS, JavaScript, and React basics.

+Thoughts:
+It's been an incredible 100 days of coding journey!
+I've learned so much and made significant progress in my web development skills.
+Excited to continue building and growing as a developer.

+#CodingJourney #ReactJS #WebDevelopment